The Discovery

 ‘Okay, I’m sorry, alright?
 I had a rough night,’ Theo retorted.

-Theo’s eyes stared ahead and words spontaneously came out of his mouth.
+Theo’s eyes stared ahead.
+Words spontaneously came out of his mouth.
 ‘Tearg Karabos eseal rew-kalanas.’
-A sudden clap of thunder erupted bringing him back into reality.
+A sudden clap of thunder erupted, bringing him back into reality.
 ‘What the hell?’
 Theo ran out of his room and peered through the kitchen window.
-Thick, dark storm clouds with flashes of lighting had gathered and strong winds blew.
-He saw his father who had begun to sow seed, holding his hat on his head, and looking to the sky.
+Thick, dark storm clouds with flashes of lightning had gathered, and strong winds blew.
+He saw his father, who had begun to sow seed, holding his hat on his head and looking to the sky.